 Six months after the cough cleared, you are still exhausted.
-A short walk leaves you flattened for the next two days.
-Your brain feels half a step behind, and the heart-rate spike when you stand up is new.
-If you have read every PubMed abstract you can find on long COVID and are wondering whether acupuncture is a real treatment or wishful thinking, the honest answer is: it is one of the few interventions with growing evidence and a coherent mechanism, and it is worth knowing what it can and cannot do.
+A short walk flattens you for two days.
+Your brain is half a step behind, and the new thing is the heart-rate spike when you stand up.
+If you have read every PubMed abstract you can find on long COVID and are wondering whether acupuncture is a real treatment or wishful thinking, here is the honest version: it is one of the few interventions with growing evidence and a coherent mechanism, and it is worth knowing what it can and cannot do.

 What Long COVID Looks Like in Clinic

-The official label (post-acute sequelae of SARS-CoV-2 infection, or PASC) covers a much wider cluster of patterns than any single label should.
-The three we see most often, in roughly this order of frequency:
+The official label (post-acute sequelae of SARS-CoV-2 infection, or PASC) covers a wider cluster of patterns than any single label should.
+The three we see most often, roughly in order of frequency:

-The fatigue and post-exertional malaise pattern, where the central feature is exhaustion that worsens after physical or cognitive activity.
-This overlaps substantially with myalgic encephalomyelitis / chronic fatigue syndrome (ME/CFS) and tends to respond to the same general approach.
+The fatigue and post-exertional malaise pattern, where the central feature is exhaustion that gets worse after physical or cognitive activity.
+This overlaps substantially with myalgic encephalomyelitis / chronic fatigue syndrome (ME/CFS) and responds to the same general approach.

 The brain fog and neurocognitive pattern, where word-finding lags, attention slips, and short-term memory feels patchy.
-Sleep is often choppy at the same time.
-This pattern alone, without the fatigue or dysautonomia pieces, is less common but does show up.
+Sleep is usually choppy at the same time.
+This pattern alone, without the fatigue or dysautonomia pieces, is less common, but it shows up.

 Most patients we see have some combination of all three, with one dominant.
 Treatment differs depending on which one is loudest.